 5. Ask God if there is anything He specifically wants to show you.

 OK, girls!
 Go get yourself a cold glass of ice tea and pat your self on the back for all your hard work.
-Your doing great!
-While your at it wipe that dirt off your face.
+You’re doing great!
+While you are at it wipe that dirt off your face.
 This excavating is down and dirty.